abdullahsohailcs/frontend-test/README.md

  3- Result Cards
  4- Tags

+For project I have used CSS, Tailwind CSS, Typescript API calls are done by axios.
+For testing timer function I have written a snapshot test.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).